 - In time series modeling how can we deal with multiple types of seasonality like weekly and yearly seasonality?

-- Explain what resampling methods are and why they are useful.
-Also explain their limitations.
+- Explain what resampling methods are.
+Why they are useful.
+What are their limitations?

 - Bootstrapping - how and why it is used?